parse-community/docs/_includes/js/live-queries.md

 let subscription = await query.subscribe();
 ```

+* Since release `2.3.0` of Parse JS SDK, the `query.subscribe()` function returns a `Promise` that resolves to the subscription object.
+Previous releases return the subscription object directly and require you to write `let subscription = query.subscribe();` instead.

 The subscription you get is actually an event emitter.
 For more information on event emitter, check [here](https://nodejs.org/api/events.html).
 You'll get the LiveQuery events through this `subscription`.
 The first time you call subscribe, we'll try to open the WebSocket connection to the LiveQuery server for you.

 ## Event Handling